Story of the Kleinzahler family

 Photo of the four siblings after their arrival in Israel and before the war in 1948, photo from the Kleinzahler family archive

-As a postscript to this family story will be the story of Mejloch Kleinzahler's letter, which has been reported here before.
-Mejloch was probably the youngest of Mendel's siblings and his brothers and sisters, the uncle of Berk, Leib, Josef and Lea.
-When the house where the Kleinzahler family lived before the war was demolished in 2021, a letter was found in the attic.
-The priceless document is 16 pages long and was written by the then probably 18-year-old Mejloch Kleinzahler to his cousin.
-It bears the date 17 August 1939 and was never sent.
+As a postscript to this family story, will be the story of Mejloch Kleinzahler's letter.
+Mejloch was probably the youngest of Mendel's siblings and his brothers and sisters, and the uncle of Berek, Lejb, Josef, and Lea.
+When the house where the Kleinzahler family lived before the war was demolished in 2021, a letter was found in it in the attic.
+The priceless document is 16 pages long, written by Mejloch Kleinzahler, probably 18 at the time, to his cousin.
+It is dated August 17, 1939, and was never sent.
 You can read the full story of the letter and its contents here.

 mejloch2